hitachi-nlp/ensemble-metrics/README.md

-# Ensemble Learning Theory
+# Ensemble Metrics
-This is the official codebase for the paper ICML(2022) paper [Rethinking Fano’s Inequality in Ensemble Learning](https://arxiv.org/abs/2205.12683).
+This is the official codebase for the paper [Rethinking Fano's Inequality in Ensemble Learning](https://arxiv.org/abs/2205.12683) (ICML2022).

+## What's good?
-The paper proposes a theory about Ensemble Learning that evaluates a given ensemble system by a well-grounded set of metrics: relevance(~accuracy), redundancy(~diversity) and combination loss.
+1. The paper proposes a fundamental theory on Ensemble Learning that evaluates a given ensemble method by a well-grounded set of metrics.
-This repo contains the souce codes for calculating the ensemble metrics proposed in the paper.
+1. Specifically, the theory (lemma 3.1) states that the performance of an ensemble method (i.e., the lower bound of classification erorr rate) can be decomposed into the following three terms, which can be used as the metrics:
+    * relevance  (= accuracy)
+    * redundancy (= diversity)
+    * combination loss (= information lost when model predictions are combined to make a final prediction)
+1. **Therefore, one can use the three metrics to analyze an ensemble method, e.g., one's own newly proposed method.**
+    - One can claim that the proposed method is better than the previous one on the basis of a metric.
+    - We demonstrated such analysis in Section 6 of our paper.

+For details of the theory, please refer to the original paper or [our blog post](https://www.hitachi.com/rd/sc/aiblog/202209_theoretical-framework-of-el/index.html)

 ## Installation
 ```console